tsuku-dev/tsuku/docs/DESIGN-homebrew-builder.md

 ## Decision Outcome

-**Chosen option: Option B (LLM-Enhanced Bottle Builder)**
+**Chosen option: Option D (Hybrid) with phased implementation**

+The design covers both bottle-based and source-based recipe generation.
+Implementation is phased to validate the LLM infrastructure on the simpler bottle case first.

 ### Rationale

-Option B provides the best balance of success rate, security, and implementation complexity:

-1. **High success rate (~75-85%)**: LLM can intelligently discover executables by inspecting bottle contents and understanding formula semantics.
-This is significantly better than deterministic guessing (~50-60%).

-2. **Proven infrastructure**: Follows the same pattern as `GitHubReleaseBuilder` - conversation loop, tool use, container validation, repair loop.
-Most code can be shared or adapted.

-3. **Manageable security**: Bottles are pre-built by Homebrew's trusted CI.
-We never execute formula Ruby code.
-Schema enforcement prevents LLM from generating malicious recipes.

-4. **Cost-effective**: At ~$0.05 per recipe, the LLM cost is acceptable for one-time recipe generation.
-Users generate once, install many times.

-5. **Covers majority use cases**: Most popular Homebrew formulas have bottles.
-The long tail of bottle-less formulas can be addressed in future work.
+Option D provides maximum formula coverage while managing complexity through phased delivery:

+1. **Full coverage goal**: The design should support all Homebrew core formulas, not just those with bottles.
+Some valuable tools don't have bottles, and bottle availability varies by platform.

+2. **Phased risk management**: Start with bottles (simpler, higher success rate) to validate the LLM infrastructure before tackling source builds.

+3. **Shared infrastructure**: Both paths use the same LLM conversation loop, validation executor, and dependency tree discovery.
+The difference is in the tools available and the generated recipe structure.

+4. **Platform coverage**: Source builds may be needed when bottles exist for one platform but not another (e.g., macOS bottle available, Linux bottle missing).

+### Implementation Phases

+**Phase 1: Bottles (Option B)**
+- LLM-generated recipes using `homebrew_bottle` action
+- Target: ~75-85% success rate on formulas with bottles
+- Estimated effort: 1-2 weeks

+**Phase 2: Source Builds (Option C)**
+- LLM-parsed `install` methods translated to tsuku actions
+- Target: ~50-70% success rate on formulas without bottles
+- Estimated effort: 3-4 weeks additional

-### Rejected Options
+### Rejected Option

-- **Option A (Deterministic)**: Rejected because the binary name guessing problem significantly reduces success rate. `ripgrep` → `rg`, `fd-find` → `fd` patterns are too common.
+- **Option A (Deterministic)**: Rejected because binary name guessing significantly reduces success rate. `ripgrep` → `rg`, `fd-find` → `fd` patterns are too common.

-- **Option C (Source Builds)**: Deferred to future work.
-The complexity of parsing Ruby `def install` blocks, handling resources/patches, and security implications of source builds are not justified for MVP.

-- **Option D (Hybrid)**: Deferred.
-Adding source fallback increases complexity significantly.
-Better to launch with bottle-only support and measure demand for source builds.

 ### Acceptance Criteria

-The Homebrew Builder MVP is complete when:
+**Phase 1 (Bottles) is complete when:**

 1. `tsuku create <tool> --from homebrew:<formula>` generates a working recipe
 2. Generated recipes are **platform-agnostic** (single recipe works on macOS and Linux)
-3. Generated recipes use `homebrew_bottle` action exclusively
+3. Formulas with bottles use `homebrew_bottle` action
-4. Container validation passes with `--network=none` isolation on Linux
+4. Container validation passes with `--network=none` isolation
-5. Success rate on top 100 Homebrew formulas exceeds 70%
+5. Success rate on top 100 Homebrew formulas (with bottles) exceeds 70%
 6. Dependency tree is discovered via JSON API before LLM invocation
 7. User sees full dependency tree with cost estimate and confirms before generation
 8. Recipes are generated in topological order (dependencies first)
 9. Security constraints are enforced (URL allowlist, no checksums in LLM output)

+**Phase 2 (Source Builds) is complete when:**

+1. Formulas without bottles generate recipes using tsuku build actions
+2. LLM correctly maps common build systems: autotools, CMake, Cargo, Go, Make
+3. Platform conditionals (`on_macos`, `on_linux`) are handled correctly
+4. Resources and patches are downloaded and applied
+5. Success rate on formulas without bottles exceeds 50%
+6. Source build security controls are enforced (see Security Considerations)

 ## Solution Architecture